rschoon/simplerouter/docs/index.rst

 .............

 Routes are checked in the order that they are added.
-While this behavior is not likely to change, it might be desirable set the priority of a route without altering the order that they are originally added, which can be done by supplying the ``Router.add_route`` method with the priority keyword:
+While this behavior is not likely to change, it still might be desirable set the priority of a route without altering the order that they are originally added, which can be done by supplying the ``Router.add_route`` method with the priority keyword: